LTFE/NetworkTester/README.md

 Run `node tester.js` to run the test, using -i to specify the IAT files, and, optionally -o to specify the output file name.
 You can follow its progress in the Ganache console.

+For a full list of options, run `node tester.js -h`.

-Example: `node tester.js -o myOutputFile -i "constantLoad.txt onePerMinute.txt randomIAT.txt customIAT.txt"`
+Example input: `node tester.js -o myOutputFile -i "constantLoad.txt onePerMinute.txt randomIAT.txt customIAT.txt"`

 #### Format